Labs22/Core_Module/README.md

 ## Introduction

-> This is a disassembly repository where I'll make reversing of BB code module of security called Warsal vreated by Gas Technology
+> This is a disassembly repository where I'll make reversing of BB code module of security called Warsal reated by Gas Technology

 ### Code Samples